FartLabs/fart.tools/blog/mission.md

 date: 2024-11-07
 ---

-In today's digital world, software is crucial in how we work, connect, and explore.
+In today's world, software is crucial in everything we do.
 However, many applications prioritize generic functionality over individual needs.
 We believe software should be an extension of ourselves, adaptable and responsive to our unique preferences.

 Inspired by philosophies like the
 [Semantic Web](https://en.wikipedia.org/wiki/Semantic_Web), we aim to develop